Barry Gibb: 1987–2002: later activity

 In early 1987, the Bee Gees started to record their first album in six years.
-In June and July 1987, Gibb and Maurice produced Andy Gibb's four new songs; one of them is "Arrow Through the Heart" which was released in 2010.
+In June and July 1987, Gibb and Maurice produced Andy Gibb's four new songs; one of them, "Arrow Through the Heart", was released in 2010.
 In 1987, Gibb co-wrote "Up the Revolution" by Elton John.
 And in 1988, Gibb recorded two new songs for the Hawks film.
 In September 1988, the film soundtrack of the film was released by Polydor only in the U.K. The songs were all performed by Gibb except "Chain Reaction" (Diana Ross).
 The single from the soundtrack, "Childhood Days", reached only No. 60 in Germany.

 Around 1990, the Bee Gees recorded High Civilization.
 In September 1990, Gibb played guitar and produced "Born to Be Loved by You" by Kelli Wolfe, which was released as an unreleased B-side in August 1993.
 Around 1992, Gibb played guitar on Lulu's "Let Me Wake Up in Your Arms", released in 1993.
 In 1993, the Bee Gees recorded and released Size Isn't Everything.
 In 1994, the Bee Gees and Polydor planned a tour to promote Size Isn't Everything, but it was off in February, due to Gibb's trouble with arthritis in the back, right hand and right knee.
 Gibb co-wrote "I Will Be There", which was recorded as a demo for Tina Turner and released on Turner's album Twenty Four Seven.
 In 2001, Gibb co-wrote "I Cannot Give You My Love" with Ashley Gibb, which was intended for Cliff Richard.
 In September 2001, the Bee Gees re-recorded "Islands in the Stream".
 However, this session featured only Robin and Maurice; Barry did not participate in the session, held at Middle Ear Studios in Miami Beach, Florida.
 In 2002, Gibb and Michael Jackson recorded "All in Your Name".
 Also in 2002, Gibb sings background vocals on Michael Bublé's version of the 1971 song "How Can You Mend a Broken Heart".